xeoron/iDownloaded/README.md

 Programs that overt being added to the listing

 	Terminal programs, such as, wget and curl
-	Bittorrent programs, such as, BitTorrent and µTorrent
+	System software, such as, AppStore and µTorrent

 Requirements:
 =====